MGR Magan: Release

-Streaming

 MGR Magan was cleared by the censor board on 28 August 2020.
-The film was initially planned for theatrical release on Diwali 2020, but was postponed due to the delay in theatres reopen from the COVID-19 pandemic in India.
+The film was initially planned for theatrical release on Diwali the same year, but was postponed due to the delay in theatres reopening from the COVID-19 pandemic in India.
 The trailer of the film was released on 14 November 2020.
 In late November 2020, the team was planning to push the film for the Christmas release but it didn't happen.
 Later the film makers announced the film will be released on 23 April 2021 with the 50% occupancy in the theatres but was forced to postpone the release again due to the new lockdown restrictions imposed by the Tamil Nadu government ahead of COVID-19-second wave in India.
 In October 2021, the theatrical release was cancelled in favour of a direct-to-streaming release on Disney+ Hotstar, on 4 November 2021.

-Home media

-The satellite rights were sold to Star Vijay.

 Reception

 Vishal Menon of Film Companion wrote, "The father-son conflict in MGR Magan is neither pushed hard enough to make things funny nor does it succeed in creating tension."
-Siby Jeyya from India Herald wrote, "MGR Magan is a great family film that has a good mix of laughs, action, thrills, and emotions.
-If you look underneath the layer of comedy, it strives to convey a message, and even if the actors' delivery is a little sloppy at times, the concept finally catches up with you."
 IANS gave a rating of 2.5 out on 5 and wrote, "Ponram's 'MGR Magan' isn't bad.
 But it also doesn't provide us the kind of fun that his [Ponram] earlier films have made us expect of him."
 Avinash Ramachandran from Cinema Express gave a rating of 2 out on 5 and wrote, "MGR Magan manages to be is a rickety ride in a defunct carnival that had clearly seen better days."